isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

 The API from the Orchestrator is protected with an ```API-KEY```.
 Its value could be find in the ```secrets``` folder of the PUBLIC host.

-The API is not exposed outside the platform, you have to request it directly from the PUBLIC host, or create an SSH tunnel to acces its swagger:
+The API is not exposed outside the platform, you have to request it directly from the PUBLIC host, or create an SSH tunnel to access its swagger:

 ```ssh -i <keyfile> -L 127.0.0.1:8088:127.0.0.1:8080 root@xxx.xxx.xxx.xxx```